PFTL/website/content/blog/34_monkey_patching.rst

     print(var3)
     # 3

 I have skipped the code in which you change the value of the attributes.
 Now you see that if you actually store ``var1.a`` in the variable ``var3``, this variable is actually modified when you change the value stored directly in the class.
-All this behavior actually makes sense, if you think that variables only store references to objects and not the object itself, and that when you change an immutable variable, you create a new reference.
+All this behavior actually makes sense, if you think that variables only store references to objects and not the object itself and that when you change an immutable variable, you create a new reference.

 All the examples above refer to monkey patching in one way or another.
-You can see that we are changing values of a class during runtime.
+You can see that we are changing the values of a class during runtime.
 We have tried to highlight some of the consequences, expected or not, of changing the value of an attribute later in the execution of the program and not in the definition itself.

 The examples above can be extended if we consider that methods are attributes which behave exactly like ``a`` or ``b`` in our examples above: